scttfrdmn/weather-rag-explorer/README.md

   - amazon.titan-text-express-v1

 To enable model access, visit the [AWS Bedrock console](https://console.aws.amazon.com/bedrock/home#/modelaccess) and request access to the required models.

+### Example Questions

+The dataset primarily contains precipitation data with geographic coordinates.
+Here are suitable questions:

+Default mode works best with specific questions:
+- "What was the precipitation amount on July 3, 2022?"
+- "Compare the precipitation levels between July 2-3, 2022."
+- "What was the maximum precipitation recorded on a single day?"

+Comprehensive mode works well with broader questions:
+- "Which month had the highest precipitation averages?"
+- "What was the precipitation pattern throughout summer?"
+- "Is there a correlation between latitude and precipitation amounts?"
+- "Were there any periods of unusually high precipitation?"

+## Future Enhancements

+### Vector Database Caching
+A planned enhancement is to implement local caching of the FAISS vector database:
+- Save embeddings to disk after generation
+- Load cached embeddings on startup when using the same data source
+- Validate cache to ensure data consistency
+- Add command-line options to force regeneration
+- Significantly reduce startup time for repeated analyses

+### Data Visualization
+Future versions could include visualization capabilities:
+- Generate charts and graphs of precipitation patterns
+- Create temperature trend visualizations
+- Map geographic distribution of weather phenomena
+- Interactive visualizations for exploring seasonal variations
+- Export capabilities for reports and presentations

+### Advanced Filtering
+Additional filtering capabilities could enhance data analysis:
+- Filter by geographic region
+- Set custom thresholds for precipitation or temperature extremes
+- Focus analysis on specific weather phenomena
+- Comparative analysis between different years
+- Anomaly detection for unusual weather patterns

+### Export and Reporting
+Improved export functionality:
+- Save analysis results to structured formats (CSV, JSON)
+- Generate PDF reports with key findings
+- Email scheduling for regular weather analysis
+- Integration with data warehousing solutions
+- Automated alerts for significant weather events

 ## License